JSON Input

 Warning

 Modern services trade JSON, but huge swathes of enterprise infrastructure still speak XML — SOAP APIs, B2B EDI feeds, banking middleware, telecom OSS/BSS systems, and government data exchanges.
 When the system on the other end of the integration only accepts XML, you need a fast way to translate.
-JSON to XML Converter does that mapping in your browser, deterministically: every JSON key becomes an XML element, nested objects become nested elements, and arrays repeat the same tag for each item.
+The mapping runs in your browser, deterministically: every JSON key becomes an XML element, nested objects become nested elements, and arrays repeat the same tag for each item.

 1. Paste Your JSON – Drop your JSON object or array into the left panel.
-The root must be either an object or a single-element array; XML can't represent two sibling root elements.
+Either works — an object becomes the contents of <root>, and an array becomes <root> with one <item> per entry.

 2. Watch the Conversion – XML is generated automatically as you type.
 The right panel updates in real time with no Convert button needed.

 3. Check Element Names – Every JSON key becomes an XML element name.
-If a key contains a space or starts with a digit, it's sanitised so the output stays well-formed.
+Characters XML does not allow in a name are replaced with underscores, and a leading digit gets an underscore in front of it, so the output stays well-formed.

-4. Inspect Arrays – Array items repeat the parent's tag name (e.g., a "sectors" array becomes multiple <sectors> elements).
+4. Inspect Arrays – Array items repeat the parent's tag name — a "sectors" array of two objects becomes two <sectors> elements, not <sectors_item>.
 This matches the most common JSON-to-XML mapping convention.

 5. Copy or Download – Use Copy to put the XML on your clipboard, or Download to save it as a .xml file ready for your integration.